petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/contacts.md

 - Liferay SaaS
 - Liferay PaaS
 ---

 # Contacts

 {bdg-secondary}`Liferay DXP 2024.Q2+/Portal 7.4 GA120+`

-Using the new *Contact* tab on an account, you can add generic contact details related to the account.
-You can add the following information:
+Using the new *Contact* tab on an account, you can add contact details related to the account:

 * Addresses
 * Phone Numbers